 Stop by Aulani for drinks, a quick lunch or make plans for a sunset dinner at this dreamy resort.

 Spa Services at Aulani

 Laniwai is Aulani’s Spa and Salon.
-You can book a treatment for a massage, facials, couples’ treatments, salon services and more.
+You can book a treatment for a massage, facials, couples’ treatments, salon services, and more.
 And you don’t need to be an overnight guest to book an appointment.
-Their facilites are clean and beautiful, and who doesn’t love a little relaxation time?
+Their facilities are clean and beautiful, and who doesn’t love a little relaxation time?

 You can see all of Laniwai’s Spa Services here.